Phyno: 1986–2013: Career beginnings and No Guts No Glory

+2014–present: Singles and 2Kings

+The music video for "Parcel" was recorded by Peters and released on 19 February 2014.
 "O Set" was released as the album's fourth single on 4 March 2014.
 The song was produced by WizzyPro and features vocals by P-Square.
 The song's music video was directed by Jude Engees Okoye.
 On 22 May 2014, Phyno released the music video for "Alobam", which was directed by Clarence Peters.
 "Alobam" was produced by Major Bangz and is an Igbo slang for "My Guy".
 On 2 September 2014, Phyno released the video for his "Authe (Authentic)" song with Flavour.
 On 7 October 2014, he released the Major Bangz-produced track "Yayo", which debuted at number 8 on the Pulse Music Video chart.
 Phyno performed at the 2014 edition of the Star Music Trek tour in Nsukka, Enugu State.
 The Peters-directed music video for "Yayo" premiered on 5 January 2015.
 Opeoluwani Akintayo of The Daily Times of Nigeria gave the video an overall rating of 8 of 10, commending its use of props.

-Phyno's collaborative album with Olamide, titled 2 Kings, was released on 1 April 2015.
+2 Kings, a joint album by Phyno and Olamide, was released on 1 April 2015.
 Both rappers announced plans for the album's release on social media.
 Phyno announced plans to release his third studio album, Deal With It, in March 2019.
 Supported by the singles "Agu" and "The Bag", the album features guest appearances from Olamide, Falz, Davido, Don Jazzy, Zoro, Runtown and Teni.
 In July 2021, Phyno released the single "Bia".